 Visiting Cotehele: what you need to know

-Cotehele is now open for you to enjoy the garden, orchard and wider estate.
+Cotehele is open for local visitors to enjoy the garden, orchard and wider estate.
 If you are visiting the garden and orchard, booking is advised to avoid disappointment.
 Bookings close at 3pm the day before.
 In this article you'll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking

 All the car parks at Cotehele are open and do not require booking.
-If you have booked to visit the garden we recommend that you park in the upper car parks located nearer to the garden.
-If you haven’t booked but want to explore the wider estate, please park in the car park located down the hill on the quay.
+If you have booked to visit the garden we recommend that you do not park at Cotehele Quay.
 All car parks at Cotehele are pay and display, please scan your membership card for a ticket or use the car park machine to purchase a ticket.
 There is also designated accessible parking available in our car park in the farm yard.

 Campervans that are used for transport are welcome but are not permitted to stay overnight.
 At this time we’re unable to welcome caravans and coaches.

-You are welcome to park in any of our car parks before your time slot to give you time to enjoy the wider estate, to grab refreshments from our restaurant or to enjoy a picnic, but we ask you to arrive at Visitor Reception within your time slot in order to maintain social distancing.
+You are welcome to park in any of our car parks before your time slot to give you time to enjoy the wider estate, but we ask you to arrive at the garden entrance at Visitor Reception within your time slot in order to maintain social distancing.
 If you’re more than 10 minutes late, we won’t be able to guarantee you entry to the garden or orchard.
 Your entry will be at the discretion of the property staff and will be based on visitor numbers and the ability to maintain social distancing.

 Alternative ways to travel to Cotehele